Introduction of FAT and SAT Testing

 The main aim of conducting a FAT by a factory acceptance testing expert is to determine the safety system and the power factor correction systems.
 This test is usually conducted in the final stages of the design & engineering phases, just before the final installation in the industrial plant.
 This testing procedure is customised to validate the installed safety system and its safety functions according to the parameters of safety requirements.

-The factory acceptance testing (FAT) includes the general testing procedures for the verification of the functioning accuracy of the installed safety system.
+Factory Acceptance Testing (FAT) includes the general testing procedures for the verification of the functioning accuracy of the installed safety system.
 Since the testing activities are in general, FAT is also applied to the programmable or non-programmable safety installation systems.
-The most critical part of FAT determines the specification of the test cases which should include a clear description of test cases, the test procedures and the associated test cases.
+The most critical part of FAT determines the specification of the test cases which should include a clear description of test cases, the test procedures, and the associated test cases.

 Benefits of Factory Acceptance Testing